Last updated 2 February 2026

 Offences under the Criminal Code Act 1899 (Qld) (Criminal Code) where the absence of consent is not an element include:

-• indecent treatment of children under 16 (punishable by 20 years imprisonment (s 210))
+- indecent treatment of children of or above 12 years (punishable by 14 years imprisonment (s 210))

-• maintaining a sexual relationship with a child under 16 (or under 18 in the case of sodomy) (punishable by life imprisonment (s 229B)).
+- repeated sexual conduct with a child under 16 (or under 18 in the case of sodomy) (punishable by life imprisonment (s 229B)).

-If the child is over the age of 12, it is a defence for the accused to prove that they honestly believed on reasonable grounds that the child was of or above the age of 16 years (or 18 years for sodomy).
+If the child is over the age of 12, it is a defence for the accused to prove that they honestly believed on reasonable grounds that the child was of or above the age of 16 years.

 For most of these offences, the offence is aggravated (more serious) and the accused is liable to a harsher penalty if the child is under 12 years of age, is a lineal descendant of the accused or is under the accused’s guardianship or care.